Tuesday, March 11, 2014

 The simple answer is that the little selling there was didn't trigger any swing short signals as it did on the 15 And 60 minute charts in the examples above.

 1- The hourly chart established a new uptrend.
 2- Points to what looked like an exhaustion gap on the daily chart during the first hour.
 3- The selling formed the biggest red candle top of the whole 60 minute chart.
 4- It had no follow through confirmation to the downside or continuation lower, on the next bar it formed a bottoming hammer, three candles later completing a HL Pivot (marked purple) the uptrend remained, basically the pullback was to pivot higher.
-5- Once bulls on the sidelines realized sellers were weak the went in and sent price higher closing it near the top, forming a 2X Top and the hanging man on its daily chart putting the uptrend in question.
+5- Once bulls on the sidelines realized sellers were weak they went back in sending price higher closing price near the top forming a 2X Top on the 60 min.
+Chart.
+Forming a hanging man candle on its daily chart signaling a possible reversal.
 6- Next day it opened with a lower gap that again had no follow through lower holding above the last HL Pivot, again weak sellers proved no match for the buying that followed forming another HL Pivot that sent price back to the top.
 7- Closing above the 2X Top re establishing the uptrend.
 8- A weak pullback followed by more buying and NHs.